Upgrading to Advanced Professional Membership

 When you are considering an application to upgrade, think about the length of time you have been working in copy editing and proofreading.
 It usually takes around 5–10 years of practice before advanced competence is achieved.
 If you have worked full time in proofreading and/or copy-editing for the past 10 years, there is probably no need to go back further than that in detail.
 If your work history is patchy or less conventional, it might help your application if you can go back further or you are able to include more history.

 Please note: If you apply to join as an Advanced Professional Member, you must submit the evidence to support your application within one month of joining.
-After one month, we will enrol you as an Entry-Level Member (ELM); but of course you can upgrade at any time once you have joined as an ELM.
+If no upgrade form has been received within this time, we will enrol you as an Entry-Level Member (ELM); but of course you can upgrade at any time once you have joined as an ELM.

 The key requirements for Advanced Professional Membership are: